 You can view your current values for intensity and parallel with the sctool progress command.
 Stopping the task and running it again would reset the values.

 If you wish to change intensity or parallelism of a repair task that is scheduled, but not running use sctool repair update command.
-For example, the following command adjusts the number of token ranges per Scylla repair job to the maximum supported (in parallel) by a repair master node.
+For example, the following command adjusts the number of token ranges per Scylla repair job to the maximum supported.

 sctool repair update -c prod-cluster repair/143d160f-e53c-4890-a9e7-149561376cfd --intensity 0